jjppof/chartjs-plugin-zoom-pan-select/README.md

 setZoomXFactor(factor); //factor is a number setZoomYFactor(factor);
-unselectPoints(update); //boolean that says if the chart is going to update or not resetZoom(update, update_options) //boolean that says if the chart is going to update or not. update_options is the update options from chartjs update() function
+unselectPoints(update); //boolean that says if the chart is going to update or not resetZoom(update, update_options); //boolean that says if the chart is going to update or not. update_options is the update options from chartjs update() function
 ```